-Darren Curnoe is a scientist, writer and educator with an insatiable curiosity for understanding the kind of creature we are and how we came to be this way.
-He also believes that science isn’t complete until it has been communicated to the wider community.
-Therefore, he has made writing, broadcasting and making films about science, especially human origins and prehistory, a major part of his career.
+He describes his interest in human evolution as being founded in “an insatiable curiosity for understanding the kind of creature we are and how we came to be this way”.
+Darren also believes passionately that science isn’t complete until it has been communicated to the wider community; the real stakeholders in science.
+Therefore, he has made writing, broadcasting and making films about science, especially human origins and prehistory, a major focus of his career.